KKural/R-excerise/Instructional Design of the R Exercise Series.md

 ### Dodona + Ufora

 - Exercises are delivered via **Dodona** with auto-grading and feedback
-- **Ufora** is used for quiz integration, resource hosting, and feedback
+- **Ufora** can be linked for quiz integration, resource hosting, and feedback
 - Students can submit code directly in Dodona or follow guided modules in Ufora

 ### GitHub Repository with Sample Code